-\ Includes all illustrations, tables, and figures, where each "n-page" fold-out counts as n-pages and each side of a sheet containing text or an illustration counts as a page.
+^{} Includes all illustrations, tables, and figures, where each "n-page" fold-out counts as n-pages and each side of a sheet containing text or an illustration counts as a page.
 This page limit may be superseded by instructions in the NOFO.

-Authorized Representative Supplemental Data Sheet, and the Program Specific Data and Proposal Summary PDF forms.
+Proposers submitting proposals through Grants.gov shall complete the required Grants.gov forms, including the SF 424 (R&R) Application for Federal Assistance, R&R Other Project Information, R&R Senior/Key Person Profile, and R&R Budget.
+Additionally, proposers shall complete the required NASA-specific forms: NASA-Other Project Information, NASA-PI and Authorized Representative Supplemental Data Sheet, and the Program Specific Data and Proposal Summary PDF forms.
 These last two forms are part of the instructions file provided for every NOFO on the Grants.gov website.
 The required PDF file(s) shall also be provided, per the Grants.gov instructions.